 Eliza joined Watsi on June 28th, 2019.
-Three years ago, Eliza joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eliza's most recent donation supported Rose, a 44-year-old wife and mother of two children from Haiti, to fund overseas prep and transportation for life-changing cardiac surgery.
+Four years ago, Eliza joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eliza's most recent donation supported Ko Thaw, a 27-year-old factory worker from Burma, to fund mitral valve replacement surgery.

 Rose is a 44-year-old wife and mother of two children from Haiti.
 She lives in a small town in central Haiti with her husband, two children, and her sister and her sister's children.
 Unfortunately, she has been too unwell to work for over five years, but previously sold electronics in a local market.
 Rose has a cardiac condition called rheumatic mitral regurgitation.
 One of the four valves of her heart was severely damaged as a result of rheumatic fever a number of years ago.
 Her heart cannot adequately pump blood through her body, leaving her tired and short of breath.
 Fortunately, our medical partner, Haiti Cardiac Alliance (HCA), is helping Rose receive treatment.
 She will fly to the Dominican Republic for her surgery.
 On January 27th, she will undergo cardiac surgery, during which surgeons will remove her diseased mitral valve and implant an artificial replacement.
 HCA is contributing $12,000 to cover the cost of Rose's procedure, but she and her family also need help funding the costs of surgery prep.
 Rose and her family need help raising $1,500 to cover labs, medicine, check-ups and follow-up appointments.
 This money will also support passport obtainment and the social workers from HCA that will accompany Rose's family overseas.
 Rose shared, "I have felt very sick for a very long time, and I am very hopeful that this surgery will bring me relief and new energy!"